 City ordinances are the primary hindrances that make you doubt whether having a tiny house is the best option at this day and age.
 Here is the bottom line – it is not as bad as it sounds!
 Having a tiny house is still the most efficient, practical, and suitable choice for a modern family.

-Generally, most housing regulations require tiny homes to be 8 ½ foot high as the maximum.
-This height allows you to travel through national roads without an oversize permit.
-There are also tiny homes that can be 10-feet wide but this height is not recommended if you’re looking to travel with it more than once.
+Generally, most housing regulations require tiny homes to meet road limits which is 13.5 feet tall, 8.5 feet wide and up to 40 feet long.
+These dimensions allows you to travel through national roads without an oversize permit.
+There are also tiny homes that can be 10-feet wide but this width is not recommended if you’re looking to travel with it more than once.

 The reason for these restrictions is practicality.
 You cannot live comfortably inside a tiny house with such a low roof unless you’re three-feet tall now, can you?

 Which Locations Are Tiny House On Wheels Friendly?

 The first factor to consider when owning a tiny house on wheels is determined by your destination.
 This would allow you to know firsthand that your abode is allowed in a county or not.

 Therefore, you would need to know states that are tiny house on wheels-friendly.
 Luckily, city ordinances have adapted to the tiny house on wheels concept.

 States like California, Texas, Florida, Oregon, New York, Michigan, and Massachusetts are the best location options in the country.
 These are areas that legalize tiny house on wheels as residential abodes.

 What Size Of Vehicle Should Your Tiny House Be Built On?

 You must make sure that your tiny home can be towed and must not exceed the weight of the foundation.
 You can make sure that you comply with these standards by taking up lessons.
 No need to worry – we will run you through it.